Mapping class groupoids and Thompson's groups: Two versions of Mapping Class Groupoids

 \subsection{Flips}

-Given an ideal triangulation $\mathcal T$ of $S$ with an arc $f$ of this triangulation, one obtains a new ideal triangulation by replacing the given arc by the other diagonal of the quadrilateral formed by the neighbouring arcs as depicted in Figure~\ref{flipfigure}.
+Given an ideal triangulation $\mathcal T$ of $S$ with an arc $f$ of $\mathcal T$, if $f$ separates two distinct triangles, one obtains a new ideal triangulation by replacing the given arc by the other diagonal of the quadrilateral formed by the neighboring arcs as depicted in Figure~\ref{flipfigure}.
 This operation is well-defined on the set of isotopy classes and is called a {\it flip}.
+In case one has the same triangle on both sides of $f$, as in Figure~\ref{degenerate}, then by definition the flip operation leaves the triangulation unmodified.
 This defines an involution of the set ${\mathrm{TRN}^*}(S)$ of pairs of isotopy classes $[\mathcal T,f]$, where $\mathcal T\in {\mathrm{TRN}}(S)$ and $f$ is an arc of $\mathcal T$.
 By duality there is an operation on trivalent ribbon graph spines, which replaces an H-shaped part of a spine $\G $ of $S$ by an I-shaped graph, thereby producing a new spine $\G '$ of $S$ as depicted in Figure~\ref{flipfigure}.
-This operation is also called a {\it flip}, which defines the dual involution
+This operation is also called a {\it flip}, which defines the dual involution ${\mathrm{SPN}^*}(S)$ being the set of isotopy classes of pairs $[(\G , f)\hookrightarrow S]$, where $\G \hookrightarrow S$ is a spine and $f$ is an edge of $\G $.